 Starting a brand community

 It’s not just opening a profile on a platform and asking people to follow you.
 It is creating your own space as a community.

-No matter the size of your company, it is a worthwhile long-term investment to create your own community rather than to rely only on advertising (which will eventually radically reduce your monthly overhead, yay!) – because community-led growth is the new product-led growth!
+No matter the size of your company, it is a worthwhile long-term investment to create your own community (and we don’t mean just brand ambassador programs) rather than to rely only on advertising.
+This will eventually radically reduce your monthly overhead, because community-led growth is the new product-led growth!

 Know your community, know yourself